 The two most costly types of rewards credit card sins boil down to not doing your homework.
 But you can do such research in minutes by using a free online tool like Money Talks News’ credit card search tool.

-The tool’s menu on the left allows you to find and compare cards based on card features like travel rewards and cash back as well as annual percentage rate (APR).
+The tool’s menu on the left allows you to find and compare cards based on features like travel rewards and cash back, as well as annual percentage rate (APR).
 From there, you can choose the best card for you — and thus prevent yourself from making costly missteps like these:

 1. Not shopping around